Rhizome-Conifer/conifer-user-guide/docs/capture-approaches/capturing-flash.md

 nav_order: 04
 ---

 # Archiving Flash: Best Practice
 {: .no_toc }

 Flash, like various web technologies before it, was a popular way to build websites, games, and other types of interactive content online.
 Flash slowly fell out of favor and was ultimately deprecated.
 The Chrome web browser is scheduled to [remove support for Flash websites](https://www.blog.google/products/chrome/saying-goodbye-flash-chrome/) on December 31st, 2020.

+an important note
+{: .label .label-yellow }

+As long as a Flash site remains online it will still be accessible and able to be archived using the strategies outlined below, even after the deadline.

 ## Capturing Flash sites that are still online